PolyArch/cs259/01-syllabus.md

 ### Course Components:

 Logistically, this course has 4 components.
 * Reviews: During this course we will read a number of research papers from literature, including classic and modern works.
 You will write a short review, to be submtited over CCLE, for one or two papers each week.
-See [review]({{site.baseurl}}/06-reviews/) page for more instructions.
+See [review]({{site.baseurl}}/04-reviews/) page for more instructions.
 * Homeworks:  There will be a 3-4 homeworks during the quarter, in which you will apply your knowledge to real-world architecture evaluation.
 These homeworks will mostly revolve around gem5.
-See [homeworks]({{site.baseurl}}/07-homeworks/) page for more instructions.
+See [homeworks]({{site.baseurl}}/05-homeworks/) page for eventual handouts.
-* Exames:  There will be two midterm exams during the quarter.
+* Exams:  There will be two take-home midterm exams during the quarter, covering the first third and second third of the course material.
+There will be no final exam.

-* Exams:
+See [exams]({{site.baseurl}}/07-exams/) page for more details.
+* Project:  In lieu of a final, the course will have a final project.
+It will either involve hacking the gem5 simulator or it can be open ended project of your choosing.
+See [project]({{site.baseurl}}/08-project/) page for more details.

 ## Grade Breakdown
 * 10% Participation